microsoft/semantic-kernel/java/README.md

 ### Requirements

-To build the semantic kernel, you will need to have:
+To build the project, you will need to have:

 - **Required**:
   - [JDK 8](https://microsoft.com/openjdk/) or newer to build the Semantic Kernel library
   - [JDK 17](https://microsoft.com/openjdk/) or newer to run samples

+## Building the Semantic Kernel

+The Semantic Kernel is built using [Apache Maven](https://maven.apache.org/).

-### Build the semantic kernel
+### Build the Semantic Kernel

 1. Clone this repository

         git clone git@github.com:microsoft/semantic-kernel.git

-2. Build the semantic kernel
+2. Build the Semantic Kernel

         cd semantic-kernel/java
-        mvn install
+        mvnw install

+    - _Note: by defautlt, certain tests will not run if an OpenAI key is not set_

-## Using the semantic kernel
+## Using the Semantic Kernel

-Check the `samples` folder for examples of how to use the semantic kernel.
+Check the `../samples` folder for examples.

 ## Discord community